bielikb/xcframeworks/README.md

 # xcframeworks
-Demonstration of creating and integrating the xcframeworks and their co-op with static libraries and Swift packages within the same Xcode project.
+This is a demonstration of creating and integrating the xcframeworks and their co-op with static libraries and Swift packages within the same Xcode project.

 ## Pre-requisities
 - Xcode 11
-- command line tools set to Xcode 11 beta, command line tools can be changed in Xcode or by running command `sudo xcode-select -s path/to/Xcode/beta` in terminal.
+- Swift 5.1 toolchain - run `sudo xcode-select -s path/to/Xcode11` in terminal.
 - Github/Gitlab/Bitbucket account set in Xcode's account preferences

 # Xcode workspace description